gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 a# is 2 whole steps and a half step way from f = it could be the perfect fourth a# is 5 half steps away from f = it could be the perfect fourth BUT there are no other 2 note names between f and a#.
-The only note name inbetween is g.
+The only note name in-between is g.
 Basically a# includes the note name a, which is the third note you come across when starting to count from f.
 Thus a# cannot be the fourth and must be some kind of third.

 <a id="markdown-exercises-for-perfect-intervals" name="exercises-for-perfect-intervals"></a>